-This proposal could disadvantage those on lower incomes.
+This proposal could disadvantage those on lower incomes and those that are not able to pay for entry.

-What can be done to remove or reduce any negative impacts of this policy (if applicable)?
-The team that manages the allotment sites will work with the plotters to develop and improve their allotments.
-If mitigations are in place, does this remove or No - negative impact remains Х reduce the negative impact?
+What can be done to remove or reduce any negat ive impacts of this policy (if applica ble)?
+Keep any charge as small as possible.
+If mitigations are in place, does this remove or No - negative impact remains X reduce the negative impact?
 Yes - negative impact reduced Yes - negative impact removed